Saturday, June 13th

 After a hearty breakfast we left by bus at 8:30 towards the Snæfellsnes peninsula.
 We had one photo stop before entering Álftavatn where our local guide around the peninsula lives.
 Ragnhildur welcomed the group generously, offering some biscuits and schnapps and stories of the site.
 The weather was wonderful, although not quite as hot as at a sunny beach, blue sky and the Snæfellsnes glacier could be seen in its glory in the distance.

 Around 11 we took off in the bus with Ragnhildur in the guide seat.
 The first stop was the seashore at Ytri-Tunga.
 There we had the golden sand, the ocean surf, birds and seals.
 You only had to turn around to see all the mountain of Snæfellsnes.
 At this place Anna and Vala opened the box with the call sign pebbles and arranged them in a circle in the sand.
-A circle to show our solidarity and camaraderie.P1060336After refreshing sea air it was sweet to sit for a moment in the bus knowing that delicious lunch was waiting for us at Lýsuhóll.
+A circle to show our solidarity and camaraderie.After refreshing sea air it was sweet to sit for a moment in the bus knowing that delicious lunch was waiting for us at Lýsuhóll.
 When arriving at Lýsuhóll those interested could check out the stables before settling into the dining hall where tasty soups were on the menu.

 Fed and happy the travelers could choose what they wanted to do after lunch.
 Several decided to go for a swim in a unique pool at Lýsuhóll where mineral water is the main feature.
 Two decided to go for a ride and the rest enjoyed the good weather and a cup of coffee at the restaurant.
 Several members strolled around the neighborhood.
 The Finnish children enjoyed themselves in the pool while the adults sat in the hot tub between swimming turns.